Mystical Mandala: The Floral Dance of Meaning and Symbolism

 What Is a Flower Mandala?

-Mandalas and mandala designs incorporating flowers, like the flower of life, are thought to have first originated in the 4th century in places including India, Nepal, Tibet, Japan, China, Bhutan, and Indonesia as a part of Buddhist and Hindu practices.
+Mandalas and mandala designs incorporating flowers, like the flower of life, are thought to have originated in the 4th century in places including India, Nepal, Tibet, Japan, China, Bhutan, and Indonesia as a part of Buddhist and Hindu practices.

-What Is the Role of Sacred Geometry in Mandala Flowers?
+What Is the Role of Sacred Geometry?

 Sacred geometry assigns special meanings to certain shapes and proportions, making them both sacred and symbolic.